telefonicaid/fiware-orion/doc/manuals/orion-api.md

 context attributes.
 The provision of geospatial properties enables the resolution of geographical queries.

-Two different syntaxes are supported by Orion:
+The following syntax is supported by Orion:

-* *Simple Location Format*.
-It is meant as a very lightweight format for developers and users to quickly and easily add to their existing entities.

 * *GeoJSON*.
 [GeoJSON](https://tools.ietf.org/html/draft-butler-geojson-06) is a geospatial data interchange format based on the JavaScript Object Notation (JSON).